dreamcatcher-tech/network/ideas/Interpulse/AppRoot/Sign only the approot.md

 Based on the publisher provenance, we can run covenants in the same isolation boundary to save time.
 It should be possible to have different isolation boundaries between different chains in the same approot.

 ## Nested Approots
+Approot is a break in synchrony, so nested approots would be isolated from each other, even tho they may be mounted in a dependent tree.
+A nested approot would not actively update its parent, but the engine would update the parent.